anubsinha/FocusNext/README.md

 # FocusNext - Your Minimalist Schedule Companion

 Simple, elegant, and always there when you need it.
-Focus Next sits quietly on the edge of your screen, showing exactly what you should be working on right now and what's coming up next.
+FocusNext sits quietly on the edge of your screen, showing exactly what you should be working on right now and what's coming up next.

 ### Your Schedule, Always in Sight
 Stay on track without switching windows or checking your calendar.